 Find out about some of the projects included in the programme.

-In 2001 entrepreneur Claudette Sarr-Krook began making dairy products from her own kitchen in Kololi.
-Very soon, due to the success of the business, he built a small factory and began supplying his products to supermarkets, hotels and restaurants.
+In 2001, the entrepreneur Claudette Sarr-Krook began to produce dairy products out of her own kitchen in Kololi.
+Very soon, thanks to the great success of her business, she built a small factory and began to supply her products to supermarkets, hotels and restaurants.
 The factory now employs 12 people, of whom 9 are women.
 The organization places a particular focus on the employment of women who have difficulty accessing the job market.

-We developed this project to build a traditional bakery in the rural community of Ndemban Tenda and to train a team of five women in business management and entrepreneurship, who will be selected from among the 200 members of the Nyodema Kafo Association.
+In collaboration with Aethnic, we developed this project to build a traditional bakery in the rural community of Ndemban Tenda and to train a team of five women in business management and entrepreneurship, who will be selected from among the 200 members of the Nyodema Kafo Association.
 The aim is to revive the bakery in order to resume the production of a staple food for the population and, at the same time, turn the establishment into a tourist attraction.

 Kankanba Farm is a center specialized in the practice of agritourism located in Sanyang.
 Its mission is to provide employment to members of the surrounding communities, mainly women.
 The paralysis of tourism activity as a consequence of the pandemic has significantly compromised the farm's mission and activities.